sharetribe/flex-docs/src/docs/operator-guides-concepts/how-to-build-launch-operate/index.md

 The process of building your marketplace typically starts by modifying your example marketplace: [Biketribe](https://www.sharetribe.com/docs/introduction/introducing-template/), a peer-to-peer marketplace for bike rentals.
 You can easily change the configuration of this marketplace in Console to create a rental, service or product marketplace for any niche.

-If you're happy with how your marketplace works after configuring Biketribe, then you can [go live](https://www.sharetribe.com/docs/introduction/how-to-build-and-launch-with-flex/#4-going-live) right away.
-If you need further changes before going live, you can customize more aspects of your marketplace with code.
+If you're happy with how your marketplace works after configuring Biketribe, then you can go Live right away.
+If you need further changes before going Live, you can customize more aspects of your marketplace with code.
 Coding changes allow you to make customizations beyond the options available via no-code tools.
 You can make changes with code (and no-code) tools before going live or anytime after.

 ## How to configure your marketplace without coding